AshwinBalaji007/End-to-End-MLOps-Pipeline/README.md

 [![CI/CD](https://img.shields.io/badge/CI/CD-GitHub_Actions-green.svg)](https://github.com/features/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the source code for a complete, production-grade MLOps pipeline built to serve a real-time wine quality prediction model.
-The core of this project is not just the machine learning model itself, but the robust engineering framework that automates its deployment, ensuring scalability, reproducibility, and continuous integration.
+This project demonstrates a complete, production-grade MLOps pipeline built and deployed entirely on **Amazon Web Services (AWS)**.
+The use case is a real-time wine quality prediction service, but the core of the project is the robust, automated, and scalable cloud engineering framework.
+The entire CI/CD workflow is automated: a `git push` to the main branch triggers a pipeline that builds, tests, and deploys the new version of the application with zero downtime.

 ---